sotetsuk/pgx/docs/hex.md

 | `[:, :, 2]` | represents whether `player_id` is black or white|

 ## Action
-Each action represents the cell index to be filled.
+Each action (`{0, ...
+120}`) represents the cell index to be filled.
+The final action `121` is the swap action available only at the second turn.

 ## Rewards
 Non-zero rewards are given only at the terminal states.